How to Shuck Oysters

 How to Open Oysters

-1. Start by acquiring an oyster shucking knife to do the job easily and seamlessly.
+1. Start by acquiring an oyster shucking knife.
 An oyster glove can also be used for extra protection.
-If you do not have an oyster knife to shuck the oyster, you can use a butter knife, paring knife, and even a screwdriver.
-However, these are not the safest options due to their design.
+If you do not have an oyster knife, a butter knife, paring knife, or even a screwdriver can work as substitutes but are not the safest options due to their design.

-6. Place the knife back into the oyster and bring the knife towards yourself, keeping the knife along the top of the shell, unhinging the oyster's shell and separating its adductor muscle, which keeps the oyster shut.
+5. Place the knife back into the oyster and bring the knife towards yourself.
+Keeping the knife along the top of the shell, unhinge the oyster's shell and separate its adductor muscle, which keeps the oyster shut.

 How to Shuck Oysters Fast